synacor/frameworkless/README.md

 npm install

 # Build the framework
 npm run-script build      # or just `grunt` if you have grunt-cli installed globally

 # Run a local web server
-PORT=8080 npm start
+PORT=8080 npm start       # this just does `node server.js`
 ```

 ---